Nerdabilly/halloweencountdown/README.md

 - [GPIO ribbon cable](https://www.adafruit.com/product/4170) for connecting the matrix
 - Any additional components or headers for attaching the LED hardware to the Pi (I used a solderless header kit, your specific needs may vary)

 That's all you need to get started.
 I'm including optional stuff below for how I weatherproofed and diffused it, but that's not necessary to simply build the project.

 ## Getting Started

 First, assemble the Pi and Matrix hardware according to the instructions for what you're using.
 This will vary depending on what Pi and matrix hardware you have, so I'm leaving out the specifics, but the information should be easy to find from Adafruit product pages for the hardware you have.

-The [rpi-rgb-led-matrix repo](https://github.com/hzeller/rpi-rgb-led-matrix) goes into some more detail about the best choices for OS and other considerations, so there is a good place to start.
+The [rpi-rgb-led-matrix repo](https://github.com/hzeller/rpi-rgb-led-matrix) goes into some more detail about the best choices for OS and other considerations, so that's a good place to start.
 Install this library onto your Pi.
 That should be all you need to get started.

 ## The Code